cardillan/mindcode/ROADMAP.markdown

   * Requires typed variables.
   * Just a way to bind several variables together.
 Only static allocation.
   * Allows returning multiple values from functions.
-  * Will compile down to individual variables, which will then be optimized by Data Flow optimization.
+  * Will compile down to individual variables, which will then be optimized by Data Flow Optimization.

+#### Enums
+* Possible syntax:
+  * `enum name(id1, id2, id3)`
+  * `enum name id1, id2, id3 end`
+* Mindcode assigns values to the enums as it sees fit.
+There are no guarantees on the numbers whatsoever.
+  They could be instruction addresses inside a case expression, for example, if there's just one case expression.
+* Mindcode provides functions to access enum properties (e.g. enum.name, enum.next, enum.previous).
+* Support for enums in list iteration Loops: `for i in enumname`.
+* Enum will internally be a new type of LogicLiteral.

 #### #use statement